dfst/deepforge/docs/walkthrough/viewing-executions.rst

 Viewing Execution Output
 ~~~~~~~~~~~~~~~~~~~~~~~~
 Execution output can be viewed in one of two major ways.
-Textual output that is printed to the console can be viewed by going to the `Execution Status Tracker`_, selecting the operation that produces the desired output, and clicking on the blue computer icon in the top right of the operation.
+Textual output that is printed to the console can be viewed by going to the `execution status tracker <Viewing Executions>`_, selecting the operation that produces the desired output, and clicking on the blue computer icon in the top right of the operation.
 This is also the only method for viewing additional graphical output in executions with multiple operations that produce graphics

 Graphical output, which will generally by generated using a graphical library like `Matplotlib <https://matplotlib.org/>`_, can be viewed from the *Executions* tab on the sidebar.
 Beside each execution is a checkbox.
 Activating a checkbox will display the graphical output generated during that execution.
 Selecting multiple boxes will display the output from all selected executions together.